JoooostB/esp8266-mqtt-doorbell/README.md

 By placing the reed sensor next to the 'dumb doorbell' you can sense it's magnetic field and integrate it in your smart home setup.
 Pretty neat huh?!

 # Project Goal:
-Sending a MQTT payload whenever the door sensor is triggered by the doorbell from the ESP8266 afterwhich a notification is sent to my phone.
+Sending a MQTT payload whenever the door sensor is triggered by the doorbell from the ESP8266 which can be read by Home Assistant.
+From thereon a notification event should started and notify me through Pushover's API.

 # Requirements:
 1. ESP8266 (Available at [Amazon][1] or [Banggood][2])
-2. Reed Door Sensor / Magnetic Contact Switch (Available at [Amazon][3] or [Banggood][4]
+2. Reed Door Sensor / Magnetic Contact Switch (Available at [Amazon][3] or [Banggood][4])
 3. Running MQTT broker (like mosquitto)
 4. Home Assistant
+5. Pushover

 [1]: https://amzn.to/2OsPzCd "Amazon: ESP8266 NodeMCU"
 [2]: https://www.banggood.com/NodeMcu-Lua-WIFI-Internet-Things-Development-Board-Based-ESP8266-CP2102-Wireless-Module-p-1097112.html?p=VE1712584191201405IH "Banggood: WIFI Internet Things Development Board"